 ** Disclaimer: This post contains affiliate links.
 That means we can receive a commission if you buy something that we really recommend.
 There are no extra costs you and it supports our blog.
 Thank you. **

 Umbria is a beautiful green region located in central Italy.
 It’s located west of Tuscany, the most famous Italian province, and is bordered on the east by the Apennines.
-Umbria is often overlooked by tourists because of other, more famous, Italian attractions such as Rome, Florence, Cinque Terre, the Amalfi coast, … But Umbria has so much to offer and can certainly compete with other popular Italian regions.
+Umbria is often overlooked by tourists because of other, more famous, Italian attractions such as the most beautiful spots in Rome, Florence, Cinque Terre, the Amalfi coast, … But Umbria has so much to offer and can certainly compete with other popular Italian regions.
 Umbria is also known as the green heart of Italy.
 It has a hilly landscape with historic, picturesque hill towns.
 In short, Umbria is the perfect destination for active and cultural holidays.

 How to get to Umbria Italy